-My main orchestras are the Long Ashton Orchestra in Somerset, and Bristol Chamber Orchestra, both respected community orchestras that have been around for 50 years or more, and have a useful number of retired pros in their memberships.
+After some years of violin lessons I moved from cello to violin in my orchestral playing.
+My main orchestras, now as a violinist, are the Long Ashton Orchestra in Somerset, and Bristol Chamber Orchestra, both well respected community orchestras that have been around for more than 50 years.
+These orchestras have a useful number of retired pros in their memberships and very competent conductors.